-On the other hand, we cannot employ directly the filtergrams from SOHO and HMI instruments in the optimization process, because the computational resources needed are far beyond the computational capability that we have available now.
+On the other hand, we cannot directly employ the filtergrams from SOHO and HMI instruments in the optimization process, because the computational resources needed are far beyond the computational capability that we have available now.
 In this way, we decided to present disk-integrated values that could be directly compared to SSI observations to constrain the model.
 It is important to highlight that our model provides a description of density and temperature through the solar corona based on observations of the solar surface potential magnetic field.
 As far as we know, it is the first attempt to describe the density and temperature for two solar cycles.
 We point out that our model, as all models, is an incomplete description of the physical phenomena investigated.
-Even the most sophisticated MHD models are employed to describe just some features observed of the evolution of the density and temperature of the solar corona for a very limited time scale.
+Even the most sophisticated MHD models are employed to describe just some features observed of the evolution of the density and temperature of the solar corona for a very limited timescale.

 The CODET model employs a general view of the evolution of the magnetic field in the photosphere, expressed in solar synoptic maps.
-Also, the $\left(\frac{B}{B_s}\right)$ factor is dependent on the spatial resolution of the instruments (Chapman et al. 2011), in our case we use data from MDI and HMI; this can contribute to differences between modelled and observational SSI.
-Also, another reason of these discrepancies can relate to changes during the solar rotation, because of the possibility of unaccounted instrumental drifts (Marchenko et al. 2016).
-However, using these data sets is possible to reconstruct SSI and TSI (Yeo et al. 2014).
+Also, the $\left(\frac{B}{B_s}\right)$ factor is dependent on the spatial resolution of the instruments (Chapman et al. 2011); in our case, we use data from MDI and HMI.
+This can contribute to differences between modeled and observational SSI.
+Also, another reason for these discrepancies relates to changes during the solar rotation, because of the possibility of unaccounted instrumental drifts (Marchenko et al. 2016).
+However, using these data sets, it is possible to reconstruct SSI and TSI (Yeo et al. 2014).

-Some observational uncertainties can influence the SSI variability, because the uncertainties may differ in units and dimensions from one dataset to the other (Schöll et al. 2016).
-Besides, the variation in a short time scale was recovered during the solar cycle 23 and 24 (Figure 3 (c) and (d)).
-In the same way with the result present in Marchenko et al. (2016)
+Some observational uncertainties can influence the SSI variability, because the uncertainties may differ in units and dimensions from one data set to another (Schöll et al. 2016).
+Besides, the variation in a short timescale was recovered during solar cycles 23 and 24 (Figures 3(c) and (d)), which corresponds to the results presented in Marchenko et al. (2016) for short periods of cycles 23 and 24.